-2021 saw the second year of implementation of the College's 2020-2022 Learning Goals.
-Despite a year of further disruption, staff professional development and meta-objectives continued to be tailored around these priorities.
+2022 saw the third year of implementation of the College's 2020-2022 Learning Goals.
+Despite a year of further disruption as the College settled back into fulltime day schooling, staff professional development and meta-objectives continued to be tailored around these priorities.